FDA Finally Admits Onglyza Causes Heart Failure

 Along with the mandated label changes for Onglyza and Kombiglyze XR reflecting the heart failure risk, the FDA strongly recommends medical personnel to discontinue all saxagliptin-containing medication when a patient develops heart failure.
 They also advised of additional warning signs or symptoms that will need to be evaluated by a healthcare professional right away:

 Unfortunately, this labeling did not come soon enough.
-A study published nearly four years ago showed that almost 20% of participants had an adverse reaction to saxagliptin and nearly 5% died.
-Many people could have been saved.
+Four years ago, a study showed that almost 20% of participants had an adverse reaction to saxagliptin.
+Also, nearly 5% died.
+The FDA could have saved those people.
 Once again, the FDA has let down the American consumer.

 If you or a loved one experienced heart failure after taking Onglyza or Kombiglyze XR, contact the dedicated consumer attorneys at The Michael Brady Lynch Firm, today at 877-513-9517.